Altos de Jalisco: Tequila

 The Altos are one of the two main tequila producing regions in the state of Jalisco, the other being the municipality of Tequila, Jalisco.
 The main tequila producing center in the region is Arandas and the second region is Atotonilco El Alto.

 Charro

 Jalisco's charro tradition is particularly strong in Los Altos.
 In Spain, a charro is a native of the province of Salamanca, especially in the area of Alba de Tormes, Vitigudino, Ciudad Rodrigo and Ledesma.
-It's likely that the Mexican charro tradition derived from Spanish horsemen who came from Salamanca and settled in Los Altos de Jalisco.
+It is likely that the Mexican charro tradition derived from Spanish horsemen who came from Salamanca and settled in Los Altos de Jalisco.

 Architecture of Los Altos

 Some of Los Altos’ older architectural structures, both Pre-Hispanic and colonial, have been designated Pueblo Mágico or National Patrimony protected by Mexico's INAH for their historical, cultural or artistic significance.
 Lagos de Moreno is only one city in Los Altos de Jalisco on the lists of Pueblo Mágicos.
 The architecture in Los Altos is heavy influenced by European architects during the Spanish Colonial to early WWI era.